Washburn University - Celebrating 140 Years

 The 1998 Digital Millennium Copyright Act (DMCA) outlines the actions institutions can take to reduce copyright infringement liability.
-As an on-line service provider for its faculty, staff and students, Washburn University offers Internet access, permits use of its facilities to make material available on the Internet and operates a campus web site with links to other sites.
+As an online service provider for its faculty, staff and students, Washburn University offers Internet access, permits use of its facilities to make material available on the Internet and operates a campus web site with links to other sites.
 If faculty, staff or students engage in copyright infringement, the University can be protected against liability by taking certain actions which include:

 Web Copyright Statement | Our Designated Web Copyright Infringement Claims Agent | How to report claims of infringement | What we will do with claim of infringement

-Web Copyright Statement to table of contents
+Web Copyright Statement

-Our Designated Web Copyright Infringement Claims Agent to table of contents
+Our Designated Web Copyright Infringement Claims Agent

 The Digital Millennium Copyright Act (DMCA) requires online service providers to designate an individual to whom notices of alleged online copyright infringement are to be sent.
 Information regarding the designated agent for Washburn University is provided below: